 Strong Shopper Numbers Kick Off Holiday 2017: Black Friday Weekend Shopper Visit Data Backs up 2016 Improvement of YOY Trends

 With Black Friday behind us and December, retail’s busiest month, just around the corner, the time has come to take a deeper look at shopper behavior during Black Friday Weekend 2017, the period spanning Thanksgiving Day (11/23/17) through Sunday (11/26/17).
-For this analysis, we are leveraging a sample of same-store traffic data from 2011 – 2017, in order to remove any noise and ensure strong data correlations over time.
+For this analysis, we leverage a sample of same-store traffic data from 2011 – 2017, in order to remove any noise and ensure strong data correlations over time.

 The Big Picture: YOY Trends